sink666/dland/README.md

 ## dland - digital land
 book deal with urbanomic and a cult twitter following in 10 seconds

-this writes new sections of Meltdown using a dictionary of all the made up words in Meltdown.
-It's pretty accurate to the writing style in terms of general shape about 80% of the time.
+This writes new sections of Meltdown using a dictionary of all the made up words in Meltdown.
+Strings words together in similar shape and form to the real one.
+Randomly, but with disturbing accuracy.

 #### instructions
 compiled with: